TerrenceHung/CSCD27-F16/labs/08/README.md

 ## Understanding HTTPS redirects

+Before starting with this part, make sure to stop any ARPSpoofing you might have started.

 As you may have noticed, it is possible to browse `mathlab.utsc.utoronto.ca` using both HTTP and HTTPS.
 You can also use curl to show the differences.

 *As Alice*, use the `-v` option in curl to show the difference between HTTP abd HTTPS: